codedeviate/inmemcache/README.md

 * clear-all

 ### once(event: string, listener: (...args: any[]) => void): this
+Add a one-time listener that will be triggered once.

 ### off(event: string, listener: (...args: any[]) => void): this
+Remove an event listener.

 ### removeListener(event: string, listener: (...args: any[]) => void): this
+Remove an event listener.

 ### removeAllListeners(event?: string): this
+Remove all event listener.
+If an event is given then only listener for that event will be removed.

 ### emit(event: string, ...args: any[]): boolean
 Force an event to be emitted.